-Requirement DCT recommended version Comments Kubernetes Cluster 1.25 or above HELM 3.9.0 or above Install HELM as the package manager using the HELM installation 30 article. kubectl 1.25.0 or above HELM will internally refer to the kubeconfig file to connect to the Kubernetes cluster.
+Requirement DCT recommended version Comments kubectl 1.25.0 or above HELM will internally refer to the kubeconfig file to connect to the Kubernetes cluster.
 The default kubeconfig file is present at location: ~/.kube/config If the kubeconfig file needs to be overridden while running HELM commands, set the KUBECONFIG environment variable to the location of the kubeconfig file.
 To install kubectl follow the instructions at https://kubernetes.io/docs/tasks/tools/.

-6.1.1.4 Installing DCT
+6.1.1.4 Installing DCT from external HELM repository